-GBRA will provide copies of this project plan and any amendments or appendices of this plan to each person on this list and to each sub-tier project participant, e.g., subcontractors, other units of government.
-GBRA will document distribution of the plan and any amendments and appendices, maintain this documentation as part of the project's quality assurance records, and will be available for review.
+GBRA will provide copies of this project plan and any amendments or appendices of this plan to each person on this list and to each subtier project participant, e.g., subcontractors, other units of government.
+GBRA will document distribution of the plan and any amendments and appendices, maintain this documentation as part of the project's quality assurance records, and will ensure the documentation is available for review.